KUSS-Project-19/README/README.md

 Our IoT toy model assumes the following scenario:

 1) The server (soviet) is owned by an IoT service company.
-1) The server has a DB that contains the information of all users and devices (fasci).
+1) The server has a DB that contains the information of all users and devices (fascio).
 1) There may be an arbitrary number of users and an arbitrary number of devices.
 1) The IoT service company also produces and sells IoT devices.
 1) Each device (fascio) has a unique device ID.